The UPSC exam is one of the most prestigious and tough exams to crack in our country.

 - Under the ADB’s Asia Pacific Vaccine Access Facility (APVAX) initiative, India applied for loans from the AIIB and Asian Development Bank (ADB) in October 2021 to purchase 667 million doses of Covid-19 vaccines.
 The AIIB approved USD500 million.

-The AIIB may carve out its own niche by contributing to long-term economic growth that raises the living standards of millions of poor people in Asia and other parts of the world.
+The Asian Infrastructure Investment Bank (AIIB) has the potential to carve out its own niche by making a contribution to sustained economic development that raises living standards for millions of impoverished people in Asia and other areas.

 The AIIB is still in its developing phase, and it must be nurtured with democratic values to avoid single-country leadership (Chinese dominance).